 How long does it take for receding gums to heal after treatment?

-On average it takes about 2-4 weeks for gums to heal, but it can take longer depending on the severity.
-You will want to schedule a follow-up appointment with your dentist to check up on your healing and overall gum health.
+On average, it takes about 2-4 weeks for gums to heal, but it can take longer depending on the severity.
+You will want to schedule a follow-up appointment with your dentist to check your healing and overall gum health.

 Can gums grow back?